Safety for seniors

-- Workers drive a pick-up truck through a neighborhood in which older people live.
-They approach people outside their homes.
+- Workers drive a pick-up truck through a neighborhood and approach people outside their homes.

 - The workers offer to pave your driveway, repair your roof or paint your house with supplies "left over from another job in the neighborhood".

 - They perform shoddy work that is completed very quickly.

 - These workers are usually itinerant sellers with no local connections.
 (They often drive trucks with out-of-state license plates).

 - They demand cash payment.

 - They refuse to provide references or a warranty.

 - The final price you are asked to pay will be much higher than the initial estimate.

 The Three Day Cooling Off Law gives you three business days to cancel a sale made through a home or telephone solicitation when the contract is worth more than $25.

 - Many charities sound worthy, with names and goals promising cures for cancer, heart disease, and other worthwhile causes.